SpudGunMan/wsjt-z/Darwin/ReadMe.txt

 Since WSJT-Z is not code-signed with an Apple Developer certificate, macOS will prevent the app from running on first launch.
 To authorize it:

+  0. We need to remove security on the file from terminal % xattr -d com.apple.quarantine wsjtz.app

+      and/or
   1. Right-click while holding control button, on the WSJT-Z app and select "Open"
   2. Open System Settings and click Privacy & Security in the sidebar.
   3. Scroll all the way to the bottom to the Security section.